 Output:

-From the above output, we can see that the user has given two same numbers to the program.
+From the above output, we can see that the user has given two identical numbers to the program.
 As the If Condition becomes true, the print statement will be printed in the program.
 So, the condition works properly in the code.

 How To Declare If-Else Block In C Language?

-The declaration of the If-Else block is as easy as declaring a simple If Condition.
-You have to just remember that there will be no condition present after the Else Statement.
-If the condition presented after the if statement is false, then the control flow will go inside the Else Block automatically.
+If the condition after the IF statement is false, then the control flow will go inside the Else Block automatically.

 #include